clmarr/DiaSim/Misl DiaSim interpolation notational differences.md

+$				end of sequence		flags beginning of comment clause

 ### capacities and operationality

 Sound classes		defined explicitly	feature, use of feat matrices

 &#x09;								or defined in-rule; e.g. {ʃ;m;p} disjuncts